OmarVenturaP/CodeChallengeApp/README.md

-# VisualThinkingApp | Project for LaunchX.
+# CodeChallengeApp | Project for LaunchX by OmarVentura.

 ## Requerimentos Code Challenge (Semana 4)